 Enlargement.
-The activities help involved countries to better function in the field of social innovation/social economy and to provide a better environment that enables higher quality of life and improvements in wellbeing for individuals, groups and society as a whole.
+The activities help involved countries to develop and better function in the field of social innovation/social economy and to provide a better environment that enables higher quality of life and improvements in wellbeing for individuals, groups and society as a whole.
+Also, all countries will be encouraged to participate in the Employment and Social Innovation (EaSI) strand of the European Social fund Plus (ESF+) and to develop their social innovation policies.
+Activities within this topic are aligned with stated in chapter 19 Social policy and employment and in chapter 26 Education and culture of aquis.

 Capacity building.
-All activities actively promote increased capacities of all included stakeholders, with a particular emphasis on policy and decision makers
+All activities actively promote increased capacities of all included stakeholders, with a particular emphasis on policy and decision makers aiming recognizing social innovations as one of the drivers of an inclusive society.

 Innovation and research.
 The findings of this Topic can increase awareness and raise knowledge in relation to the number of research and innovation activities.
-In line with this , it is integral that the research world and academia are included.
+In line with this topic, it is integral that the research world and academia are included.
+Also, the aim of these activities is to support innovative and sustainable social innovations systems.

 Cross-cutting topics